 Y’all that room gives me the shivers!
 Glory, how far I’ve come!
 I’m living proof it’s possible to teach an old dog new tricks!

 I actually (and yes, that was me!) chalk painted the headboard to go with the rest of the room makeover before we changed directions and gave it to our newlywed son.

 I didn’t know what they would become, only that they would become.
-The day came when that need was revealed…a re-purposed headboard!
+The day came when that need was revealed…a DIY headboard from a a closet door!

 This is far easier than cutting through the slats and then trying to re-build the door.
 I was also pretty sure that I wanted more headboard to show above the mattress and bedding than the small section would allow, once installed.

 After that decision, I just marked a line across the center of the brace where the door would be cut.
 Each of two sets received the same treatment from here forward.

 Flat on saw horses…cut with circular saw.
 Nothing much more at this step.

 That really is it as far as cutting and sizing!
 Here is my headboard ready for the paint department to take over…oh, wait.
 That’s me, too!

 Now, here’s the interesting part.
 We knew we wanted a distressed look, but doing so through white paint over pine was not going to provide the desired result.

 So, I sprayed a light coat of Rustoleum metallic silver aerosol paint over the entire surface.
 This would allow me to chalk paint (white) over the silver and then distress back down to expose the silver.